jamesCodes808/401-final/README.md

 <details closed><summary>Expand</summary>

-- What components of your project will live on GitHub?
+What components of your project will live on GitHub?

-Our code
+- The Front and back end repo

-- How will you share the repository with your teammates?
+How will you share the repository with your teammates?

-All members of the group will be assigned collaborator roles on the github repo
+- Collaborative access

-- What is your Git flow?
+What is your Git flow?

+- Dev ->
+- Feature Branch ->
+- Work on Feature -> PR to Dev ->
+- Review & Approval ->
+- Merge into Dev ->
-We will have a developer branch ->
+- Delete Feature branch ->
-Each person creates a new branch from developer branch -> works on a feature -> pushes to developer branch -> other teammate reviews and approves ->
-Merge into developer branch -> delete feature of the day branch -> merge into main branch
+- Merge Dev into Main

-- Will you be using a PR review workflow?
+Will you be using a PR review workflow?
 If so, consider:

 Yes

-  - How many people must review a PR?
+How many people must review a PR?

-  1 other teammate
+- 1 other teammate

-  - Who merges PRs?
+Who merges PRs?

-  Reviewer
+- Reviewer

-  - How often will you merge?
+How often will you merge?

-  At least once a day, or when a feature is complete
+- At least once a day, or when a feature is complete

-  - How will you communicate that it’s time to merge?
+How will you communicate that it’s time to merge?

-  We will communicate through Slack and Remo
+- We will communicate through Slack and Remo

 </details>